 All dogs bark; it is part of their natural communication and behaviour and there are many reasons why dogs bark.
 Before we can attempt to reduce or eliminate any nuisance barking, we must first understand what is causing our dog to bark.
-This brochure is designed to help you identify what is causing your dog to bark and how we can reduce or control it.

 We generally encourage this as we want our dog to warn us of any danger i.e. intruder or stranger.
 Dogs that bark at the postie, joggers or cyclists on the street will have their barking reinforced by the very action of these people leaving.
 The dog will think to himself “what a good job I have done making them go away” so the very action of these people leaving has reinforced the dog’s behaviour.

 This can start with alert type barking and then progress to fear barking as the stranger approaches.
 If your dog is barking out of fear, you must stop it by making the dog focus on you, and when the barking stops give a command and reward the dog when it is relaxed.